kerolesgirges/download_youtube_videos-/README.md

 enter [python download](https://www.python.org/downloads/) and download python version you need and just simply after download duple click on icon and run it just like any installatin next next .
 ## step-2 write code
-open start mineu and type cmd and after every line hit enter go to code section
+open start menu and type cmd and after every line hit enter
+## step-3 go to code section